-\begin{itemize} \item We identify an unexplored kernel through studying RFLAF of the special case activated by a single RBF.
-We provide the first result on the analytic form of this kernel, and investigate its representation and approximation characteristics.
-We demonstrate that a single RBF as activation does not necessarily result in stronger expressivity of the RF model (Section \ref{sec3}). \item For general RFLAF, we develop rigorous analyses on approximation and generalization.
-Our theories guarantee that our model boosts its representational capacity at a little cost of less than double parameter number (Section \ref{sec4}), and the number of random features only need to scale with the square root of the sample size (Section \ref{sec5}). \item Experimental results verify our theoretical findings (Section \ref{sec6}).
-Our model not only surpasses random feature models of other activation functions across different tasks, but is also simple to implement and shows rapid convergence rate with standard gradient descent optimizers.
-RFLAF successfully reveal the unknown activation functions through learning, presenting superior interpretability. \end{itemize}
+\(\bullet\) We identify an unexplored kernel in the case of a single RBF as the activation.
+We provide the first result on the analytic form of this kernel, and investigate its representation and approximation properties (Section \ref{sec3}).

+\(\bullet\) For the general RFLAF, we provide rigorous analyses on the approximation and generalization properties.
+Our theories guarantee that our model improves its representational ability at a minimal cost of less than twice the number of parameters (Section \ref{sec4}), and the number of random features only needs to scale with the square root of the sample size (Section \ref{sec5}).

+\(\bullet\) We conduct extensive experiments to demonstrate the advantages of RFLAF (Section \ref{sec6}).
+We show that RFLAFs with RBFs or splines generally outperform other baseline RF models, with RBFs being three times more efficient than splines.
+Finally, we validate the effectiveness of the learnable activation function on regular two-layer networks.

 The rest of the paper is organized as follows.
 Section \ref{sec2} outlines the basics of random feature models and formally introduces our model.
 Theoretical analyses for models with the single and combined RBF activations are provided in Sections \ref{sec3} and \ref{sec4} respectively.
-Section \ref{sec5} discusses guarantees on sample complexity, and Section \ref{sec6} presents experimental results to validate our theories.
+Section \ref{sec5} discusses guarantees on sample complexity, and Section \ref{sec6} presents experimental results to evaluate our models.

-\subsection{Related work}
+\subsection{Related Work}